miker2/flexi_config_reader/README.md

  *  [`config_build`](src/config_build.cpp) - This application can be used to parse a config file and build the resulting config tree.
 Usage: `./src/config_reader ../example/config_example5.cfg`.
  *  [`config_reader_example`](src/config_reader_example.cpp) - This reads the [`config_example5.cfg`](examples/config_example5.cfg) configuration file and attempts to read a variety of variables from it.
 This uses a verbose mode, which generates a lot of debug printouts, tracing the parsing and construction of the config data.

+## Python
+The syntax is defined in python using PEG notation.
+The `pe` library is used to parse the PEG defined grammar, which is used to parse the configuration files.
+There is then a post-processing step to fully resolve all protos, references, variable references, etc. The end result is a nested dictionary of key value pairs.
+There are a variety of tests and examples which demonstrate more of the capabilities of the language.